Mallaimy/alx-system_engineering-devops/README.md

-This repos refert to my second Alx project
+This repos refert to my second Alx project shell